Find Affordable College Courses

 Greenville, NC

-With a ranking of #7, East Carolina University did quite well on this year’s best value schools for anthropology students working on their bachelor’s degree.
-ECU is a fairly large public school located in the city of Greenville.
+East Carolina University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree anthropology programs.
+ECU is a fairly large public school located in the small city of Greenville.

-The average tuition and fees for an in-state undergraduate at ECU are $7,297 a year.
+ECU undergraduate students pay an average of $7,297 in in-state tuition and fees each year.
 Anthropology majors at ECU take out an average of $21,963 in student loans while working on their Bachelor's Degree.

-ECU also claimed a spot on our Best Anthropology Bachelor’s Degree Schools in North Carolina list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, ECU also did well on our Best Anthropology Bachelor’s Degree Schools in North Carolina list.
+It’s in the top 15% of all schools reviewed in this analysis.

 Read More…

-University of North Carolina at Asheville came in at #8 in this year’s edition of the Best Value Anthropology Bachelor’s Degree Schools in North Carolina ranking.
-Located in the small city of Asheville, UNCA is a public college with a small student population.
+University of North Carolina at Asheville landed the #8 spot in the 2023 rankings for the best value bachelor’s degree anthropology programs.
+Located in the city of Asheville, UNCA is a public school with a small student population.

-The average tuition and fees for an in-state undergraduate at UNCA are $7,319 a year.
+In-state tuition fees for undergraduate students at UNCA are $7,319 per year.

 University of North Carolina at Greensboro came in at #9 in this year’s edition of the Best Value Anthropology Bachelor’s Degree Schools in North Carolina ranking.
 Located in the large city of Greensboro, UNC Greensboro is a public school with a large student population.